skbiditoiletrizz327/Discord-Bot-in-roblox-without-websocket/README.md

-# Discord-Bot-in-roblox-without-websocket
+# Discord Bot in Roblox (No WebSocket Required)

-## You can use a Discord bot in roblox with this (using exploits) and execute commands in the client
+## Use a Discord bot in Roblox to execute client-side commands

-### example you do .say hi and it says hi on the roblox client
+With this approach, you can send commands from Discord to your Roblox client.
+For example:

+### Example:

+If you type `.say hi` in Discord, it will execute and say "hi" on the Roblox client.

+---